arinbasu/Data-analysis-bootcamp/uhcpdjrv5s.md

 ```
-who # returns your username
+whoami # returns your username
 ```